local-projects/prepMac/README.md

 # prepMac

-A bash script that takes care of the following things for preparing a machine-
+Simple bash script that takes care of the following things for preparing a machine for installation use-

 - Empties Dock and adds Safari, System Preferences, and Terminal icons.
 - Disables "Crash Reporting" dialog.